static-frame/static-frame/doc/source/articles/nptyping.md

 # Do More with NumPy Array Type Annotations
+# Using NumPy Array Type Hints to the Fullest

 <!--
 Static Type Numpy Arrays
 -->

 The NumPy array, as single type of Python Object, can take many concrete forms.
-It might be a one-dimensionaly array of Booleans, or a three-dimensional array of 8-bit unsigned integers.
-And yet, up until recently, a type-annotated function might only specify that the arguments are NumPy arrays:
+It might be a one-dimensional array of Booleans, or a three-dimensional array of 8-bit unsigned integers.
+And yet, a type-annotated function might only specify that the arguments are NumPy arrays:

 ```python {all}